cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 {% highlight bash %}
 bootstrapping complete
-management server is up at <YOUR MANAGER IP ADDRESS> (is now set as the default management server)
+management server is up at <YOUR MANAGER IP ADDRESS>
 {% endhighlight %}

 To validate this installation, point your web browser to the manager IP address (port 80).